open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x/connectors/pipeline/dbtcloud/yaml.md

 ### 1. Define the YAML Config

-This is a sample config for DBTCloud:
+This is a sample config for dbt Cloud:

 {% codePreview %}